huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be kind, gentle, and friendly.
+Every single person is fighting a battle you know nothing about.
 Show empathy.
-Inspire and help others, however you can.
 You have an unlimited resource of love and kindness.
 Radiate boundless love towards the entire world.
 Give it to others every single day.
 Practice small acts of kindness and don't keep score.

 When you think something nice about someone, tell them.
-Don't hold any unexpressed love until the last of your life.
+Don't hold any unexpressed love until the last day of your life.
 Leave a positive review.
 Leave a compliment for someone, no matter how small it is.
 Make the coffee.